-Alaska Department of Commerce, Community Tobacco vendor business license and endorsement list from the Dept. of and Economic Development (DCCED), Division of Corporations, Business and Professional Licensing Commerce, Community and Economic Development
+Name of Frame Source Type of Source Description Updating Method and Cycle Alaska Department of Commerce, Community and Economic Development (DCCED), Division of Corporations, Business and Professional Licensing 3 Tobacco vendor business license and endorsement list from the Dept. of Commerce, Community and Economic Development See below.